Sparks-MG/Data-Science-Nanodegree-2020/Berlin-Airbnb-Data-Analysis-February-2020/readme.md

 * Is there a correlation between price of a listing and user rating?

 ### Dataset
-The dataset was originally collected by **Murray Cox' Inside Airbnb project**  by compiling publically aviable data fo **Berlin, Germany at  18.
+The dataset was originally collected by **Murray Cox' Inside Airbnb project**  by compiling publically aviable data for **Berlin, Germany at  18.
 February 2020**: http://insideairbnb.com/get-the-data.html .
 The data is avaible under a Creative Commons CC0 1.0 Universal (CC0 1.0) "Public Domain Dedication" license.

 The CSV files come in **two variants**, a **detailed variant** (compressed in an gz archive with more columns) and a smaller less-detailed variant.
 We will focuse on the detailed variant, thus only that data is provided here.
 To run the main file, you need to unpack the archives first.